KDE/digikam-doc/setup_application/miscs_settings.rst

     The digiKam Behavior Configuration Page

-**Scan for new items at startup** option will force digiKam to scan the album library tree for new items added or removed between digiKam sessions.
-This may slow down the start time of digiKam.
-If any items have been removed from album library, digiKam will ask you confirmation before to remove definitely item references in database.
-To be faster, uses the **Fast Scan** option which will limits the database updates operations.
+Set the option **Scan for new items at startup** to force digiKam to scan all collections for new items to register new elements in database.
+The scan is performed in the background throughthe progress manager available in the statusbar when digiKam main interface is loaded.
+If your computer is fast enough, this will have no effect on usability of digiKam while scanning.
+If your collections are huge or if you use a remote database, this can introduce low latency, and it is recommended to disable this option and to plan a manual scan through the maintenance tool at the right moment.

+Set the option **Fast Scan** to significantly speed up the scan.
+New items, deleted and also renamed items are found.
+In order to find items that have been changed, this option must be deactivated.

+**Detect faces in newly added images** option will perform automatically a face detection on items imported to the collections.

+Set the option **Remove obsolete core database objects** to force digiKam to clean up the core database from obsolete item entries.
+Entries are only deleted if the connected item file was already removed, i.e. the database object wastes space.
+This option does not clean up other databases as the thumbnails or recognition db.
+For clean up routines for other databases, please use the maintenance tool.
+Take a care that option slow down startup stages.

+With the **Confirm when moving items to trash** and **Confirm when permanently deleting items** settings you can set the verbosity of digiKam when you delete a photograph or an Album.
+See the :ref:`Deleting a Photograph <deleting_photograph>` and the :ref:`Deleting an Album <deleting_album>` sections for more details.

+The editorial changes done through the right sidebar can be quietly applied by digiKam when setting the **Do not confirm when applying changes in the right sidebar** option.
+Otherwise the changes must be applied by pressing the **Apply changes** button.

+The option **Show only face tags for assigning names in people sidebar**

+The option **Expand current tree item with a single mouse click** allows to customize how the mouse button will be used to expand a nested album branch.

 With the **Scroll current item to center of thumbbar** setting, you can force thumbbar to center current selected item with mouse pointer on the center of visible area.

+The **Get album date source** option allows to adjust the album date depending on the option set when new items are found during scanning.
+Possible values are:

+    - **From The Newest Item Date**: to take the date from the newest item hosted in album.
+    - **From The Oldest Item Date**: to take the date from the oldest item hosted in album.
+    - **From The Average Date**: to compute the date from an average of all items hosted in album.
+    - **From The Folder Date**: to take the file system date.
+    - **No Change Of Date**: do not modify the date.

 With the **String comparison type** setting, you can set the way in which strings are compared inside digiKam.
 This influences the sorting of the tree views. **Natural** tries to compare strings in a way that regards some normal conventions.
 The result will be sort naturally even if they have a different number of digits inside. **Normal** uses a more technical approach.
 Use this style if you want to entitle albums with ISO dates (201006 or 20090523) and the albums should be sorted according to these dates.

-With the **Confirm when moving items to trash** and **Confirm when permanently deleting items** settings you can set the verbosity of digiKam when you delete a photograph or an Album.
-See the :ref:`Deleting a Photograph <deleting_photograph>` and the :ref:`Deleting an Album <deleting_album>` sections for more details.

-The editorial changes done through the right sidebar can be quietly applied by digiKam when setting the **Apply changes in the right sidebar without confirmation** option.
-Otherwise the changes must be applied by pressing the **Apply changes** button.

 The **Updates** settings allows to tune how the check for new application versions available online.